DeepakRSawalka/Web_Application_API/README.md

 | PUT         | `/v1/assignments/{id}`              | Update assignment.                       |
 | DELETE      | `/v1/assignments/{id}`              | Delete assignment.     |
 | POST        | `/v1/assignments/{id}/submission`   | Submit assignment.     |

+# Project Overview

+This project demonstrates a cloud-native application deployed in two AWS environments: development (dev) and production (prod).
+It features domain registration, email configuration, custom metrics for API usage tracking, and stringent security measures to ensure a robust and secure deployment.

+## Environment Setup

+The project is set up across two AWS Organizations to segregate development and production environments, enhancing security and operational efficiency.

+### Domain Registration

+- **Registrar**: Namecheap
+- **Domain**: deepakcsye6225.me
+- The application is accessible through the root context at `http://dev.deepakcsye6225.me:<port>/` for development and `http://prod.deepakcsye6225.me:<port>/` for production.

+### Email Configuration

+- Utilizes the Mailgun API for reliable email delivery and management.

+### Custom Metrics

+- Custom metrics have been implemented to monitor and count the number of calls to each API endpoint, facilitating in-depth analysis and optimization of web application usage.

+## Security Measures

+To ensure the security integrity of the application, several measures have been adopted:

+1. **Application Ownership**: Both the application directory and binary are not owned by the admin user & group to minimize risks.
+2. **Dedicated User**: A non-privileged, dedicated user account is created for application execution, preventing unauthorized access or execution.
+3. **SystemD Integration**: The application is launched using a SystemD unit file configured to run under the dedicated non-privileged user, further securing the application runtime environment.

+### SSL Certificates

+- **Development Environment**: SSL certificates are obtained through AWS Certificate Manager, ensuring secure communications.
+- **Demo Environment**: SSL certificates are procured from Zero SSL, providing validated security for external communications.

+### Load Balancer Configuration

+- Ensures the use of valid SSL certificates to secure all data in transit and provide trust to end-users accessing the application.

+## Getting Started

+To get started with deploying and managing this application, follow the steps outlined below for setting up environments, securing your application, and monitoring API usage through custom metrics.

+[Provide detailed setup instructions, including any prerequisites, AWS CLI commands, Pulumi setup steps, and how to configure email services with Mailgun.]

+## Contributing

+We welcome contributions to improve the project!
+Please follow the [contributing guidelines](CONTRIBUTING.md) when submitting changes or enhancements.

+## License

+This project is licensed under the [MIT License](LICENSE.md) - see the file for details.